caugbr/vue-wp-theme/README.md

 		"siteUrl": "Site URL", // Full site URL
-		"basePath": "Path", // If WP base URL is a sub folder, contains the path to it "language": "WP language", // The language defined in Wordpress settings "settings": {}, //All settings defined in admin page "wpApiSettings": { // used by WpApi
+		"basePath": "Path", // If WP base URL is a sub folder, contains the path to it "language": "WP language", // The language defined in Wordpress settings "settings": {}, // All settings defined in admin page "wpApiSettings": { // used by WpApi
 			"root": "REST API base URL",
 			"nonce": "WP nonce"